Kelly Brook: Modelling career

 In February 2007, it was announced that Brook had signed a contract, reported to be worth around £1m, to represent Unilever's Lynx body spray, known as "Axe" in the US and in continental Europe.
 She has appeared on billboards, in newspapers and on-line as part of their advertising campaign.
-She has also appeared in commercials for Sky+ and T-Mobile and modelled for Reebok.
+She also appeared in commercials for Sky+ and T-Mobile and modelled for Reebok.
 In 2010, she was chosen as the "new face and body" of lingerie maker Ultimo's advertising campaign.
 In September 2010, Brook appeared in the American edition of Playboy magazine.
 In October 2010, Brook appeared live at Clapham Picture House to surprise cinemagoers as part of a promotion for Carlsberg and Sky 3D.
 In November 2010, Brook presented an award at MTV's EMA's in Madrid.

-Brook produced a line of swimwear with New Look, for which she herself has modelled.
+Brook produced a line of swimwear with New Look, for which she has modelled.
 In September 2014, Brook launched a clothing line for Simply Be.
 The following year, she became a brand ambassador for Skechers.